-Revision 12-3; Effective October 1, 2012
+Revision 18-2; Effective September 3, 2018

-Room and board charges are not allowable charges to the HCBS STAR+PLUS Waiver (SPW) member receiving out-of-home Respite Services.
-Room and board charges are included in the rates for the services.
+Room and board charges are not allowable charges to the STAR+PLUS Home and Community Based Services (HCBS) program member receiving out-of-home respite services.
+Room and board charges are included in the rates for the respite services.

 7400 Emergency Response Services